KGriss/quoi-feur/README.md

 # quoi-feur
-Just a front page to make the greatest french joke ever
+Just a front page to make the greatest French joke of all time.